Why It’s Important to Build Business Credit

 If you have bad personal credit, your best chance of getting a business loan is to have a great business plan.
 No lender is even going to look at you if you don’t have a great business plan.
 Make sure you include why you are qualified to work in the industry, what your competitive advantages are, what you do, who your competitors are, and why you can beat them out for market share.
 Do not assume the bank knows what your plan is, or why you are better, spell it out in a comprehensive business plan that they can easily read.

 Last, but not least, if you have poor personal credit and want to get a business loan, consider establishing some business credit that you can use to apply for a loan in the future.
 If you can’t get SBA loans or some other traditional loan, there are other options.
 Lenders all have different qualifications, so if you aren’t a good fit, you might be for a different lender.
 You also may qualify for a business line of credit, microloans, peer to peer loan, or a cash advance.

-Don’t give up if you get turned down initially because if you work with BitX Funding we are a marketplace for small business loans and we work directly with the lender to provide more insight into why they should approve your loan.
+Don’t give up if lender turns down your request initially.
+BitX Funding is a marketplace for small business loans and we work directly with the lender to provide more insight into why they should approve your loan.
 BitX Funding’s mission is to empower your small business by making small business loans simple through options, speed, and trust.
 Find out which business loan is best for you.

 Why It’s Important to Build Business Credit